Context-sensitive neocortical neurons transform the effectiveness and efficiency of neural information processing

 $\mathcal{E}$ is a differentiable approximation for the number of firings.
 We adjust the coefficients of the loss functions to make the secondary objectives significantly less important than the main goal; in particular, we set $\gamma$ to a really small value in all experiments.
-We set $\gamma=0$ for the task (1) for the baseline since it may randomly shut down after a couple of updates.
 Even for very small $\gamma$, we encounter that the gradient signal from the energy may be several orders of magnitude greater than the signal originated from the MI estimation. \comment{

-} \\\textbf{Speech denoising:} The noisy audio was corrupted with several different noise sources.
-Although, more sophisticated approaches for denoising using neural networks exist, our goal is to measure the capabilities of the network using as few resources as possible (neural activity).
-For this experiment, we introduced a small change into the modulatory step, in which we also take the activity of neighbouring neurons into account twice, once when we compute the context and again when we apply the modulation.
-This small change is equivalent to replacing the delta operator of equation 6. \\\textbf{MI estimation:} MM representation learning via MI maximization has proven to significantly improve both the classification and regression tasks \cite{belghazi2018mutual}\cite{velickovic2019deep}\cite{liao2021multimodal}.
+}\\ \textbf{MI estimation:} Multimodal (MM) representation learning via MI maximization has proven to significantly improve both the classification and regression tasks \cite{belghazi2018mutual,velickovic2019deep,liao2021multimodal}.
 However, MI maximization between high dimensional input variables in the presence of extreme noise is a serious challenge.
 Here we pose a problem of learning MM representation via estimating and maximizing the MI between high dimensional clean visual and noisy speech signals.
 For direct computation of the entropy or the Kullback–Leibler divergence, we uses Donsker-Varadhan representation.
 In other words, we transformed the mutual information estimation problem into an optimization problem \cite{belghazi2018mutual}.\\ Consider $\tensor{X}{}{}{\alpha} \in V_{\alpha}$ and $\tensor{Y}{}{}{\beta} \in V_{\beta}$ two random multidimensional variables indexed by $\alpha \in \{1, \dots, A\}, \beta \in \{1, \dots, B\}$, with $V_{\alpha} \subseteq \mathbb{R}^{A}$ and $V_{\beta} \subseteq \mathbb{R}^{B}$ and distributed as $\mathbb{P}_{X}$ and $\mathbb{P}_{Y}$, respectively.\\ The mutual information between these two variables, $I\parentheses{\tensor{X}{}{}{\alpha} ; \tensor{Y}{}{}{\beta}}$, is given by,

-In general, direct computation of the entropy or the Kullback–Leibler divergence is not feasible.
+In general, direct computation of the entropy or the KL divergence is not feasible.
 Fortunately, it is possible to rewrite this expression using the Donsker-Varadhan representation.
 Thus,

 where $\mathcal{F}$ is a set of functions $f: V_{\alpha} \times V_{\beta} \mapsto \mathbb{R}$ with finite expectations under $\mathbb{P}_{XY}$ and $\mathbb{P}_{X} \times \mathbb{P}_{Y}$.